Fall 2020 Newsletter

 Culturally Aware Mentoring Program: Martha Cyert and José Dinneny, Chair of the Graduate Studies Committee, have successfully enrolled Biology in a Culturally Aware Mentoring (CAM) pilot being run out of the University of Wisconsin Madison that will investigate the efficacy of different types of CAM training modules developed by the National Research Mentoring Network (NRMN) and Center for the Improvement of Mentored Experiences in Research (CIMER).
 This will involve approximately 30 faculty from our department and the Neurosciences Program, which is also enrolled.
 Participating faculty will devote ~1-1.5 days to CAM training and, as a prerequisite for participation, they will need to attend a prior 5 hour mentor training session.
 To meet this prerequisite, a number of Biology and Neurobiology faculty participated in two 2.5 hour faculty mentor training sessions on Dec.
 1 & 3 organized and led by Steve Lee, Joseph Brown, John Boothroyd, Latishya Steele, Robin Sugiura, and Sofie Kleppner.
 Kristy Red-Horse, Associate Professor of Biology, will serve as the on-site coordinator for the CAM training.

 Seminar Speakers: A team of faculty, students and staff in our department completed an analysis of seminar speakers over the past 5 years, which revealed a high prevalence of white male speakers.
 This report was released to the department in August.
 It included specific recommendations for how to increase the diversity of seminar speakers in future years.
-If you’d like to nominate a speaker for our seminar series, visit this link or send an email to Kathy Morway at email@example.com.
+If you’d like to nominate a speaker for our seminar series, visit this link or send an email to Kathy Morway at morway44 [at] stanford.edu.

 Anti-Racist Lab Toolkit: A group of trainees (Kelley Langhans, Claire Willing, Cheyenne Payne, Jess Martin, Kade Pettie, and Lisa Couper) formed an Anti-Racist Labs Working Group and generated a folder of documents that will be highly useful to students, postdocs, and PIs working to make their labs actively anti-racist.
 Their anti-racist lab reform toolkit provides PIs and trainees with ideas for how to initiate conversations that may be difficult given the particular power and social dynamics in their lab groups, and provides numerous other resources as well.
 The main items in the tool-kit are stored in Google Drive as “view only” documents so that these resources remain organized and easy to view.
 The contents include: